kevintruong/til/File-System,-Part-1:-Introduction.md

 # This page is under construction!

 ## Design a file system!
 What are your design goals?

 ## What is  `"."` 	`".."` `"..."` ?
+"." represents the current directory
+".." represents the previous directory

+## What are absolute and relative paths?
+Absolute paths are paths that start from the 'root node' of your directory tree.
+Relative paths are those that start from your current position in the tree.

 ## What is an example of a relative path?
-## What is an example of an absolute path?
+What about an absolute path?
+If you start in your home directory ("~" for short), then "Desktop/cs241" would be a relative path.
+Its absolute path counterpart might be something like "/Users/[yourname]/Desktop/cs241".

 ## How do I simplify a/b/../c/./